 I’ll hold your hand.
 Here are some of the “crutches” I used to ensure a successful final product:

-- You can start with potato or pasta cooking water.
-The added starch is a feast for the little beasties and attracts yeast faster.
+- Some say you can start with potato or pasta cooking water because the added starch is a feast for the little beasties and attracts yeast faster.

-- UPDATE: Some say that starchy water is inviting the wrong kind of bacteria.
-Apparently you can start with some pineapple juice instead and that will keep it more sanitary. ???
+- Others say that starchy water is inviting the wrong kind of bacteria and that you should start with some pineapple juice instead and that will keep it more sanitary.
 See the comments for great suggestions as well.

 - You can toss in a few unwashed organic grapes.
 You know the white film on the surface of grapes?
 That’s “bloom” or natural yeast.
-Be sure to choose organic if you’re going to add the grapes to your sourdough starter, but they’re not necessary if you can’t find them (or they’re way too expensive to bother) this time of year.
+Be sure to choose organic if you’re going to add the grapes to your sourdough starter, but they’re not necessary if you can’t find them (or they’re way too expensive to bother).